How My Genius Roommate Changed My Perspective

 Albert Einstein

 "What are you doing now?"
-I asked.
+I asked, shaking my head.

 Wardrobe doors